 The liturgical season of Lent begins on Ash Wednesday, and continues 40 days (excluding Sundays) through Holy Saturday, the day before Easter.

-Our usual 6:15 pm Evening Prayer service was replaced by a 7 pm Ash Wednesday liturgy (Book of Common Prayer 1979 page 264), at which an "Invitation to the observance of a holy Lent" precedes the blessing and imposition of ashes for those who desire.
+Our usual 6:15 pm Evening Prayer service is replaced by a 7 pm Ash Wednesday liturgy (Book of Common Prayer 1979 page 264), at which an "Invitation to the observance of a holy Lent" precedes the blessing and imposition of ashes for those who desire.

 Wednesdays in Lent